 For this walkthrough, we will look into the settings available on a Standard Campaign.
 Note that most settings here work the same way in Volume Campaigns.

-There are different options available that lets you customize the publishing behavior of the campaign.
+There are different options available that allow you to customize the publishing behavior of the campaign.
 But the very first option you see on the Settings has the prime control.

 Number of posts to publish each day